 “Others” being the standard of our being is what will make us feel less.

 Let me tell you this.
 This is cliche but you will not be able to enjoy life if you go around dwelling on the thought of others being greater than you, while self-pitying.
 The more you’ll put other people as your standard, the more you’d be devastated and feel insecure.

 Hear this, there will always be someone lesser and greater than you are when you compare.
-Don’t compare, then you’re not lesser than anybody.
-Truly, we all have our own set of things and situations, own road to take, and own destination to go.
+Comparing is always the prerequisite of knowing the better and the worse.
+Indeed, we all have our own set of things and situations, own road to take, and own destination to go.

 Focus on what you have and have a thankful heart.